 After assessing your muscular endurance, incorporating low-intensity strength training with dumbbells and your own physical body weight can help with improving this aspect of physical fitness.
 Strength and power are also subcategories within muscular endurance.
 Both elements set limitations on how much weight you can lift and how long you can continue with your selected exercises.
 So, don’t be afraid to challenge yourself in this category.
 If you find it intimidating to go to the weight section of the gym without any sort of guide, try to find someone who started at your current level, and use them as your fitness motivation.

 Your reaction time is the amount of time it takes for you to react to a stimulus.
 To measure your reaction time, doctors will sometimes tap your knee to elicit a kick as an automatic response.
 So, having a good reaction time helps you make quick decisions that can save you from significant injuries.
 Exercises that help with this feature include paddle-boarding and interval drills.

 The rate at which you can move across spaces is equally as important as the other components of physical fitness that we have mentioned.
 The benefits of improving your speed include an increase in anaerobic endurance, the ability to burn more fat, and the improvement of your balance.
 Besides running, you can also complete broad jumps, jump roping, and squats to improve this component of your physical fitness.

 Lastly, body composition, or the amount of fat in your body, is something that you should keep in mind.
 One noteworthy fact to remember about body composition is that it differs in men and women.
-For men, their body composition must be lower than 17%, while for women, their body composition must be lower than 24%.
+Men should aim for a body composition that’s than 17%.
+By contrast, women should have a body composition of lower than 24%.

 Despite its importance, body composition is not the most critical factor of your physical health.
 Instead, considering each component equally is what gives us a good overall representation of our physical fitness.